Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 60S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.25 degrees Kelvin in August 2025, versus -0.32 in the previous month.
+In both land and oceanic locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.29 degrees Kelvin in November 2025, versus 0.98 in October.

 Sample.
-There are 2,108 records overall in the monthly time series displayed in the graph above.
-The series covers the time span extending from January 1850 to August 2025.
+There are 2,111 data points in the monthly series displayed in the figure above.
+The series covers the span of time stretching from January 1850 to November 2025.

 History.
-Here’s a quick look at some descriptive statistics computed on the entire sample: the anomaly averaged -0.26 degrees Kelvin; it reached its lowest level of -1.99 in August 1932; it achieved a maximum of 1.87 in August 1996.
+Here's a glimpse of some statistics calculated on the whole sample: the anomaly had a mean of -0.26 degrees Kelvin; it reached a trough of -1.99 in August 1932; it reached its maximum of 1.87 in August 1996.

 Latest values